Billy-Dickson/Billy-Dickson.github.io/_posts/2025-02-04-Installing-Web-Calibre-in-Docker.md

 ## Prerequisite

 1. A running [docker host](https://thebloody.cloud/posts/Debian-Host-On-Proxmox/) on either bare metal or in a [Virtual Environment](https://thebloody.cloud/posts/Cheap-Home-Proxmox-Server/).
-2. I'm saving my ebooks and database on a [TrueNAS Core Home Server](https://thebloody.cloud/posts/Current-Home-Server/) for ease of offsite backup, but there's nothing to stop you saving them on a docker volume instead of a NFS volume.
+2. I'm saving my ebooks and database on a [TrueNAS Scale Home Server](https://thebloody.cloud/posts/Current-Home-Server/) for ease of offsite backup, but there's nothing to stop you saving them on a docker volume instead of a NFS volume.
 You will have to change the volume mounting options accordingly.

 ## Docker Setup